betkh/mqtt2Grafna/README.md

 - Connects to the MQTT broker
 - Subscribes to the "data/temperature" topic
-- Receives and displays all published data (full weather information)
+- Receives and displays temperature data only
-- Shows temperature, humidity, pressure, wind speed, location, and timestamp
+- Shows temperature value and timestamp

 ### Subscriber B (`src/scripts/subscriber_B.py`)

 - Connects to the MQTT broker
-- Subscribes to the "data/temperature" topic
+- Subscribes to the "data/humidity" topic
-- Receives the same messages but only displays temperature-related information
+- Receives and displays humidity data only
-- Shows only temperature, timestamp, and location
+- Shows humidity value and timestamp

 ## Sample Output